 So hopefully you can see the difference between those cohesive devices and the paragraphing and logic and organization needed for coherence.

-Need help with Formal and Informal Writing?
+Need help with IELTS Writing?

 It takes you step by step through both Task 1 and Task 2 with

 - daily videos

 - daily emails

 - daily tasks

 - integrated grammar course